python/cpython/Doc/howto/pyporting.rst

 If you have Python 3 code and have little interest in supporting Python 2 you can use 3to2_ to translate from Python 3 code to Python 2 code.
 This is only recommended if you don't plan to heavily support Python 2 users.
+Otherwise write your code for Python 3 and then backport as far back as you want.
+This is typically easier than going from Python 2 to 3 as you will have worked out any difficulties with e.g. bytes/strings, etc.

 Other Resources